Candy: Association with Halloween

 The idea of providing trick-or-treaters with candy began in the 1950s in the US.
 Up until then many households continued to provide children with soul cakes among other homemade goods.
 However, it was discovered by candy producers that Halloween could be marketed to sell their products.
 As a result, many households began to buy candy.
-The main draw to these candy products were that they were inexpensive, took no time to prepare, and came in bulk.
-Nevertheless, candy would not fully take over until the 1970s.
+The main draw to these candy products were that they were inexpensive, took no time to prepare, and came in bulk, but candy would not fully take over until the 1970s.
 Up until then, givers would continue to make treats or package small toys and coins specifically for Halloween.

 The main cause for the shift from homemade treats to pre-packaged candies was the result of speculation concerning tampered food.
-Parents were concerned their children were being exposed to chemicals within their halloween goods.
-The lack of packaging made it much easier for a person to put dangerous substances in.
-These worries were heightened because of a large number of false reports concerning medical attention relating to dangerous halloween treats.
-As a result, parents became more likely to allow their children to participate in Halloween festivities when packed candy was introduced.
-They noticed it would be harder for someone to tamper with factory-packaged sweets because the seal would be torn.
+Parents were concerned their children were being exposed to chemicals within their halloween goods, as the lack of packaging made it much easier for a person to put dangerous substances in.
+These worries were heightened because of a large number of false reports concerning medical attention, in relation to halloween treats.
+As a result, parents became more likely to allow their children to participate in Halloween festivities when packed candy was introduced, as it would be harder for tampering to occur with factory-packaged sweets because seal would be torn.

-In 2025, consumer spending on Halloween candy was expected to reach $12 billion, a new record.
-Candy continues to be a staple for the Halloween season and remains the biggest draw for participation.
+In 2025, consumer spending on Halloween candy was expected to reach $12 billion, a new record, as candy continues to be popular for the Halloween season and remains the biggest draw for participation.

 In October 2025, retailers reported an increase in cocoa prices was driving up the price of Halloween candy.